Tulsa Domestic Violence Attorney

 Skilled Criminal Defense for Domestic Violence Accusations in Tulsa

 If someone is seeking a protective order against you, or you’ve been accused of or charged with a domestic violence-related crime, the magnitude of what you’re facing simply can’t be overstated.
 Don’t make the mistake of thinking this will all just go away if you talk to the victim and try to smooth things over.
 You need the representation of a highly-skilled criminal defense attorney.

 Whether a judge has granted your accuser a protective order, or you’ve been charged with a misdemeanor or felony, serious consequences can loom on the horizon.
 For example, violating a VPO is itself a criminal misdemeanor punishable by a fine of up to $1,000 or a year in jail (or both) and may be upgraded to a felony charge in some circumstances.
 Violating an order of protection a second time is automatically charged as a felony, regardless of whether the victim was physically harmed.

 If you’re convicted of domestic abuse, you could face fines of up to $20,000 or up to 20 years in prison, depending on the severity of the offense.
 Due to federal law, even a misdemeanor conviction for domestic violence could force you to give up your right to bear arms.
 There’s far too much at stake to go it alone.
 Let us help.
 We provide criminal defense for cases involving domestic abuse, intimate partner rape, and related issues.

-Don't let domestic violence derail your plans for the future.
-Whether you're the victim or the accused, you need a consummate legal professional to help you navigate thorny these domestic abuse issues.
-Fortunately, that's exactly what you'll find at the Law Office of Aaron D. Bundy.
-Contact us today to schedule an appointment for a private consultation.
+Don’t let domestic violence derail your plans for the future.
+Whether you’re the victim or the accused, you need a consummate legal professional to help you navigate thorny these domestic abuse issues.
+Fortunately, that’s exactly what you’ll find at the Bundy Law Office.